cybercongress/cyber/computing-the-knowledge.md

 ## On the adversarial examples problem

 [The current architecture of search engines](https://ipfs.io/ipfs/QmeS4LjoL1iMNRGuyYSx78RAtubTT2bioSGnsvoaupcHR6) is a system where some entity processes all the shit.
 This approach suffers from one challenging and a distinct problem, that has yet to be solved, even by the brilliant Google scientists: [the adversarial examples problem](https://ipfs.io/ipfs/QmNrAFz34SLqkzhSg4wAYYJeokfJU5hBEpkT4hPRi226y9).
 The problem that Google acknowledges, is that it is rather difficult to algorithmically reason whether or not a particular sample is adversarial.
-This is inconsiderate to how awesome the learning technology in itself is.
+This is inconsiderate to how awesome the learning technology is.
 A crypto-economical approach can change beneficiaries in this game.
 Consequently, this approach will effectively remove possible sybil attack vectors.
 It removes the necessity to hard-code model crawling and meaning extraction by a single entity.
 Instead, it gives this power to the whole world.
 A learning sybil-resistant, agent-generated model, will probably lead to orders of magnitude more predictive results.

 ## Protocol Framework

 In its core the framework is very minimalistic and can be expressed with the following steps:

-1. Define initial distribution rules
+1. Define initial distribution rules of tokens
 2. Define the state of the [content-oracle](content oracle)
 3. Gather [cyberlinks](cyberlinks) using a [consensus-computer](consensus computer)
 4. Check the validity of the signatures